-Announcing NEW Early Childhood Education Opportunities
+Early Childhood Education Opportunities

-You can complete the AAS degree in 2 years, although many students take 3 to 4 years because they also work full-time.
+You can complete the AAS degree in as little as 2 years, although many students extend this time because they are working and balancing other responsibilities.
 With an AAS degree in Early Childhood Education, you will be qualified to serve as a lead teacher for Head Start, childcare organizations and private preschools.
 Graduates

 Students enrolling in the program or taking classes for their own professional development should have access to early childhood settings and preschool-aged children for at least three hours per week.
-Observations of children and their environments is a requirement of the ECE Curriculum.
+Observations of children and their environments is a requirement of the ECE program.

 North Seattle College offers common courses in Early Childhood Education that can be transferred to other two-year schools.
 We offer the 12-credit State Initial Certificate in Early Childhood Education, which can be earned in one quarter, the 8-credit State Short Certificate that builds upon the Initial Certificate, and the 27-credit State Certificate that builds upon the Initial and State certificates.

-These stackable certificates can lead to our AAS in Early Childhood Education, which requires 90 credits, or 43 in addition to the Stackable Certificates.
+These stackable certificates can lead to our AAS in Early Childhood Education, which requires 90 credits, or 43 in addition to the Stackable Certificates